 Makeup Myth 1 - Makeup Is Bad For Your Skin

 While certain types of makeup may clog the pores of specific skin types, overall, makeup is not bad for your skin.
-As a makeup artist, you should know that when a client gets fine lines and oily or dry patches after wearing making, it’s not typically the makeup that’s to blame.
+As a makeup artist, you should know that when a client gets fine lines and oily or dry patches after wearing makeup, it’s not typically the makeup that’s to blame.
 Instead, it’s the person’s lifestyle.
 The client’s focus should then be on establishing an effective skincare routine.

 Makeup Myth 2 - Wearing Makeup Means You Don’t Need Sunscreen

 A surprising number of people out there think you don’t need sunscreen if you’re wearing makeup.
 Sadly, this is wrong.
-Sunscreen is needed AS WELL AS makeup, as any SPF protection the makeup claims to have, wears off quickly.
+Sunscreen is needed AS WELL AS makeup, as any SPF protection the makeup claims to have wears off quickly.
 As such, sunscreen should be included in your makeup application routine.
 Take a look at this My Skin Centre article to see how it’s done.

 Makeup Myth 3 - The Fewer Ingredients Makeup Has, the Better It Is